Memory in C++

 unique_ptr

-An unique_ptr is the sole owner of an object that it points to.
+unique_ptr is the sole owner of an object that it points to.
 Two unique_ptrs can also swap objects, but they can never manage the same object.
 And as with all smart pointers, it takes care of deleting the object.
+Initialization and allocation

-This function requires C++14, it should have been included in C++11, a simple oversight lead to it not being included in the standard.
-But don't worry, it's easy to get this to compile:
+C++14, it should have been included in C++11, a simple oversight lead to it not being included in the standard.
+But don't worry, it's easy to get this to compile:- On

 Destruction and deallocation

-Since the unique_ptr is a smart pointer, it handles deallocation automatically.
+unique_ptr is a smart pointer, it handles deallocation automatically.
 In general, this means that the unique_ptr calls delete on the object it holds.
-This happens when :
+This happens when :- The

 Releasing the object